Great Famine (Ireland): Blight in Ireland

 On 16 August 1845, The Gardeners' Chronicle and Horticultural Gazette reported "a blight of unusual character" on the Isle of Wight.
 A week later, on 23 August, it reported that "A fearful malady has broken out among the potato crop ...
 In Belgium the fields are said to be completely desolated.
 There is hardly a sound sample in Covent Garden market ...
 As for cure for this distemper, there is none."
 These reports were extensively covered in Irish newspapers.
 On 11 September, the Freeman's Journal reported on "the appearance of what is called 'cholera' in potatoes in Ireland, especially in the north".
 On 13 September, The Gardeners' Chronicle announced: "We stop the Press with very great regret to announce that the potato Murrain has unequivocally declared itself in Ireland."

 Nevertheless, the British government remained optimistic over the next few weeks, as it received conflicting reports.
-Only when the crop was lifted (harvested) in October, did the scale of destruction become apparent.
-Prime Minister Sir Robert Peel wrote to Sir James Graham in mid-October that he found the reports "very alarming", but reminded him that there was, according to Woodham-Smith, "always a tendency to exaggeration in Irish news".
+Only when the crop was harvested in October did the scale of destruction become apparent.
+Prime Minister Sir Robert Peel wrote to Sir James Graham in mid-October that he found the reports "very alarming", but allayed his fears by claiming that there was "always a tendency to exaggeration in Irish news".

-Crop loss in 1845 has been estimated at anywhere from one-third to as high as one-half of cultivated acreage.
+Crop loss in 1845 has been estimated at anywhere from one-third to one-half of cultivated acreage.
 The Mansion House Committee in Dublin, to which hundreds of letters were directed from all over Ireland, claimed on 19 November 1845 to have ascertained beyond the shadow of a doubt that "considerably more than one-third of the entire of the potato crop ... has been already destroyed".

 In 1846, three-quarters of the harvest was lost to blight.
-By December, a third of a million destitute people were employed in public works.
-According to Cormac Ó Gráda, the first attack of potato blight caused considerable hardship in rural Ireland, from the autumn of 1846, when the first deaths from starvation were recorded.
+According to Cormac Ó Gráda, the first attack of potato blight caused considerable hardship in rural Ireland from the autumn of 1846, when the first deaths from starvation were recorded.
 Seed potatoes were scarce in 1847.
 Few had been sown, so, despite average yields, hunger continued.
 1848 yields were only two-thirds of normal.
-Since over three million Irish people were totally dependent on potatoes for food, hunger and famine were inevitable.
+Since over three million Irish people were totally dependent on potatoes for food, hunger and famine were widespread.